About The University of Colorado Cancer Center

 The LHN Program has emerged as a leading destination for surgery, radiation and chemotherapy.
 But as these treatment options may not be effective for lung cancer, the group strives to identify and utilize experimental therapies.
 Molecular profiling, which promotes quicker, more effective treatments, is having great success – especially the ALK Inhibitor, a drug blocking the activity of an abnormal gene often found in lung cancer patients.
 Developed at UCCC, it may actually shrink tumors without the need for radiation or chemotherapy.

 In total, the hospital employs more than 435 cancer experts from many specialties.
 This community of faculty and staff members utilizes a multidisciplinary approach to patient care, easing the cancer burden through cancer care, research, education, and prevention and control.

-Disclaimer: University of Colorado Cancer Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. University of Colorado Cancer Center has no professional affiliation with Asbestos.com.